“The advance of technology is based on making it fit in so that you don’t really even notice it, so it’s part of everyday life.” – Bill Gates

 They will also investigate the fast changing subject of IT, including developments in technology and IT system capabilities, and how this might affect the world that makes use of IT.

-Mrs A Merchant – Head of ICT/Business Studies Faculty
+Mrs A Merchant – Head of Business, Computing & IT Studies Faculty.

 Mr J Bennetts – Assistant Curriculum Leader